farukyo/ituDBSystems_BLG317E_GitHappens/README.md

 - **Celebrities Page**:
     - **Search Bar**: Search for anything related to the people table.
     - **Filters**: Create queries in people and profession tables.
-    - Detail page for celebrities (Planned).
+    - **Detail Page**: View detailed information about a celebrity, including their top projects and professions.
 - **Recommend Page** (Requires Login): Recommends movies, series, or celebrities based on user likes.
-- **Quizzes Page** (Requires Login): Asks random funny questions about chosen topics.
+- **Quizzes Page** (Requires Login): AI-powered trivia quizzes about movies and series.
 - **About Page**: Information about the team and project.
-- **Suggestion Page** (Requires Login): Users can send messages/suggestions (DB or mail connection).
+- **Suggestion Page** (Requires Login): Users can send messages/suggestions to the admin.
 - **Login - Signup Pages**: User authentication.
 - **User Page**:
-    - Holds user information.
+    - Holds user information and score.
     - Lists liked movies, series, celebrities, episodes.
-    - Displays quiz scores.
+    - Displays quiz scores and leaderboard rank.

 ---